nnest/sparrow/README.md

 To handle the response, implements the `CommandExecutionHandler`.
 No matter how the request sending, sync or async, always use execution handler to handle response.
 There are
 * `NoopCommandExecutionHandler`, actually do nothing, just for quickly implementation,
 * `AbstractJacksonCommandExecutionHandler`, using FastXML Jackson object mapper to deserializing.

+Reason of no standard response handler implementation is, no standard response format for different rest requests.
+For specified rest request, the response format is predictable, but because Elastic Search supports very complex request formats, makes response unpredicatable. eg. bulk request, the repsonse depends on the request ifself.
+So read document of Elastic Search, implements your own response handlers to handle the requests.

 # License
 MIT